zkessin/testing-erlang-book/README.md

-Each chapter should be its own file named <topic.txt> So unit tests are *unit_tests.txt* There should also be a directory *unit_tests* that contains source code, figured and so on for each chapter.
+Each chapter should be its own file named <topic.txt> So unit tests are *eunit.txt* There should also be a directory *eunit* with sub directories *images* and *src* that contains source code, figures and so on for each chapter.

 Indent code with spaces not tabs, make it easy to read.
 Make sure all code is referenced in the text in some useful way.